manuelerdoes/manusblog/README.md

 - blogListStore.js: only load 20 newest entries
 - BlogList.jsx: Searching and filtering
 - List of all blogs in blog view
+- with myblogs filter
-- MyBlogs
+- edit my blogs